JereKuusela/valheim-infinity_hammer/publish/README.md

 	- Added new setting to change repair range.
 	- Added new setting to repair anything (including creatures).
 	- Added support for non-uniform scaling with hammer_scale command.
+	- Fixed placement selection keeping the hover color when copying a structure.
+	- Fixed selectiong being removed when the selected objects is destroyed.

 - v1.0.0:
 	- Initial release